 David Bruce Smith: How do you explain the large number of people in this country who don’t know anything about American history?
 What’s not happening, why isn’t it penetrating more?

-Jim Basker: Well, there are a lot of contributing factors to that, but among them are problems, frankly, in the school system.
+Jim Basker: There are a lot of contributing factors to that, but among them are problems, frankly, in the school system.
 We have gone through periods where American history has been considered dull and uninteresting, even in some ways unimportant, which could not be further from the truth.
 How can you be an American citizen, an American voter, without a basic understanding of American history?

 We recognize that there’s a great deficiency everywhere, but we focus on the positive.
 It’s about moving ahead.
 Our teachers need systemic support, including content mastery in teacher training programs.
 That’s an area where we try to provide support.
 We take a thousand or so teachers a year, from every level, into our summer seminars.
 These are week-long, intensive programs with great historians.
 Then they go back to their classes with new knowledge, new enthusiasm, and new materials.
 We figure every teacher in our training program represents 100 students a year who will be touched by this improved history teaching.